HasanTekeli/PasswordChecker/README.md

 ## To run the script:
   - Open Terminal/Command Prompt on the directory where you saved this script.
-  - Run 'passcheck.py "yourpassword" '
+  - Run 'passcheck.py yourpassword' without quotations.